 If you Love Chocolate, Don’t Miss these Other Great Recipes!

 We hope that you enjoy this Cookies and Cream cake recipe!
+It is always a crowd pleaser.
 If you give it a try, we would love to hear what you think!
 Leave comments and photos below!

 For the Cake

 - 1 1/2 sticks (170g) unsalted butter, softened ( holds it shape but dents when pressed)